idies/OSN-WordPress/wp-content/plugins/reset-wp/readme.txt

 Follow the standard routine;

 1. Open WordPress admin, go to Plugins, click Add New
-2. Enter "reset wp" in search and hit Enter
+2. Enter "wp reset" in search and hit Enter
 3. Plugin will show up as the first on the list, click "Install Now"
 4. Activate & open plugin's settings page located under the Tools menu